-If for some reason a coil must be changed, proceed as outlined below, referring to Figure 9.
+If for some reason a coil must be changed, proceed as outlined below, referring to Figure 8.

 - 1. De-energize all circuits as previously specified. - 2.
-Disconnect the leads to the coil terminals, noting their position for later reconnecting. - 3.
-Disconnect the line and the load leads from the contactor terminals. - 4.
-Remove for $\frac{1}{2}$ " x 20 screws (S) holding the frame subassembly to the mounting base.
+Disconnect the leads to the coil terminals, noting their position for later reconnecting. - Disconnect the line and the load leads from the contactor terminals. - Remove for 1⁄4" x 20 screws (S) holding the frame subassembly to the mounting base. - 5.
+Lift the line side of the frame subassembly away from the mounting base until two dowels (D) are clear of their holes.
+The frame subassembly will automatically move under pressure from the kick-out system until the kickout bar reaches the end of its slots in the mounting base.
+The frame subassembly is then free to be moved outward away from the coil and put elsewhere.